dinhanit/FPT_Chat/Introduction/introduction.md

 # Product:
 - This is a project NLP Vietnames buid base on PhoBert.
-This the chatbot AI and Segmentation FeedBack
+This the chatbot AI and Sentiment FeedBack
 # About Team:
 + Leader: [Nguyen Thanh Dat](/Introduction/Image/dat.jpg)
 + Code: [Ngo Dinh An](/Introduction/Image/an.jpg)